Workshops at Legacy Architectural Salvage

 December 10, 2022: Debbie Does Christmas (Holiday Collage Workshop)

 The goal of this workshop is for you to have some fun and introduce you top the basics of collage art.
 All levels are welcome!
-Deb Helms, Legacy’s Manager, will teach you how to use vintage ephemera and book boards to make a one-of-a-kind holiday collage.
+Deb Helms, a Legacy Artist-in-Residence, will teach you how to use vintage ephemera and book boards to make a one-of-a-kind holiday collage.
 You will take home a finished piece to give as a gift or to keep for yourself!

 November 12, 2022: Smalls Talk with Bill Petry